izabela-matusiewicz-xtb/kit/README.md

 ## Key Features & Capabilities

 `kit` helps your apps and agents understand and interact with codebases, with components to build your own AI-powered developer tools.
-Things you can do:

 *   **Explore Code Structure:**
     *   High-level view with `repo.get_file_tree()` to list all files and directories.